rdegges/rdegges-blog/articles/2012/improvement-and-perfection.md

 For instance--if you make sushi each day for 10 hours, this alone is not enough to push you past a certain point of success.

 To continue improving your sushi, you also need to strive for perfection.
 You need to pay close attention to each detail of the process.
 You must perfect the art of cooking the rice, slicing the fish, marinating the meats, and a number of other things.

 As you make sushi each day, you need to be strict with yourself.
 You must taste your sushi as it is being prepared to ensure it is up to your standards.
 You must continue to experiment with your dishes and flavors to ensure they are not only great, but as close to perfection as possible.

 Each day you should practice your craft and strive for perfection, regardless of whether you're preparing sushi or writing software.

 I think this lesson holds true for all of life.
 You should constantly push yourself to be better than the day before.
 Strive for perfection in every act you perform.

-#### Tags

-philosophy

-#### 868 views and 0 responses

-  [Previous]: ../../../posts/2012/11/time-off.html
-  [Index]: ../../../index.html
-  [Next]: ../../../posts/2012/11/sometimes-youve-got-to-kill-it.html
-  []: ../../../image/2012/11/45990081-tiger.jpg
+  [Improvement and Perfection]: |filename|/images/2012/improvement-and-perfection.png "Improvement and Perfection"
-  [Jiro Dreams of Sushi]: http://www.amazon.com/gp/product/B007UW9WOQ/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007UW9WOQ&linkCode=as2&tag=rdegges-20
-    "Jiro Dreams of Sushi"
+  [Jiro Dreams of Sushi]: http://www.amazon.com/gp/product/B007UW9WOQ/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007UW9WOQ&linkCode=as2&tag=rdegges-20 "Jiro Dreams of Sushi"